WebOfTrustInfo/verifiable-news/sketchpad.md

 It is important to distinguish _issuance layer intervals_ from _content layer intervals_.
 Issuance layer intervals are the intervals of time that digitally-signed digital objects are valid or exist.
 It may be the case that a digital object is only be available at a URL while valid, until it expires.
 Content layer intervals are the intervals of time that content is asserted.

 Issuance layer fields are `issued` and `expires`.
-In the [verifiable claims model](https://w3c.github.io/vc-data-model/), these are described as for _both_ the validity of the issuance and of the claim.
-Explored herein is a separate content layer atop an issuance layer.
+In the [verifiable claims model](https://w3c.github.io/vc-data-model/), these are defined as duration of the validity of the claims of a credential and of the credential.

 Content layer fields are `contentIssued` and `contentExpires`. `contentIssued` indicates the start of an assertion and, if omitted, has a default value of the value of `issued`. `contentExpires` indicates the end of an assertion and, if omitted, the assertion is intended while the issuance and any superseding issuances which contain the statement are valid or exist.